 - 1. Have completed a minimum of 60 credits at Villa Maria College. - 2.
-Have a minimum grade point average of 3.0. - 3.
-Determine credit hours to be completed, based on the extent of the work to be studied, for no less than 1 and no more than 3 credits per independent study. - 4.
+Have a minimum grade point average of 3.0. - no more than 3 credits per independent study. - 4.
 Complete no more than a total of 6 independent study credits during his or her college career. - 5.
 Request an Independent Study form from the Registrar's Office. - 6.
 Submit the request for review by the faculty member who would supervise the independent study, the department chairperson, and the Vice President for Academic Affairs. - 7.
 Have all paperwork completed, and be enrolled in the course prior to the end of drop/ add for the semester in which the student will complete the study.